 Transportation Recommendations Cecilton (2016) Implement safety crosswalk signals and acquire school crossing guards for key locations such as the intersection of MD 213 and MD 282.
 Create a bicycle link from MD 282 to MD 213 by way of the Town Park.
 Reduce volume and speed of truck traffic on MD 213.
-Charlestown (2017) Create a colonial traffic circle at the Firehouse corner including a landscaped circle and statue, possibly as a community safety enhancement project.
+Charlestown (2017) Create a colonial traffic circle at the Firehouse comer including a landscaped circle and statue, possibly as a community safety enhancement project.
 Incorporate traffic calming measures into street improvements and safer walking and driving routes to the elementary school.
 Add crosswalks with signs, and use town land to develop parking area.
 Add period street lighting and provide for a walkable streetscape in the historic district.
 Use greenways and trails to connect open space and parks, including trails to Peddlers Creek and all parks.
 Chesapeake City (2012) Repair 18 segments of sidewalk that were identified in the Revitalization Plan.
 Implement 8 phases of walking and biking trails that were identified in the Revitalization Plan.
 Acquire bike racks and install at key locations throughout the Town.
 Improve existing parking areas in the Village Centers and develop additional parking areas.
 Improve bicycle amenities, such as bike lanes, off road trails, and bike racks, plus explore a bike share program.
-Work in cooperation with Elkton, Cecil County, WILMAPCO, etc. to re-introduce rail service in Elkton.
-Elkton (2017) Extend MARC passenger rail service to Elkton.
-Construct a multi-modal transit center.
-Construct Phase III streetscape on North Street and Railroad Avenue to establish the "Train to Main" pedestrian link.
-Implement the prioritized pedestrian and ADA improvements recommended in the Elkton Pedestrian Plan.
-Construct improvements to sidewalk and bicycle infrastructure.
-Improve public and private parking lots.
-North East (2014) Implement streetscape improvements, narrow traffic lanes, median refuges, bulb-outs, accessible pedestrian/countdown signals where applicable, pedestrian-scale lighting, wayfinding signage, ADA-compliant sidewalks, and designs to promote regional and local mobility and connectivity.
+Work in cooperation with Elkton.
+Cecil County, WILMAPCO, etc. to re-introduce rail service in Elkton.
+Elkton (2017) North East (2014) Implement streetscape improvements, narrow traffic lanes, median refuges, bulb-outs, accessible pedestrian/countdown signability and connectivity.
 Redesign roads to accommodate multiple modes of transportation.
 Provide a continuous network of sidewalks.
 Relocate Cecil Transit and Greyhound in conjunction with development of TOD Station Area 2.
 Construct parking lots for increased bus ridership.
 Rebuild the Rolling Mill Bridge with accomodations for bicycles and pedestrians.
 Construct the proposed transit hub with covered bicycle spaces, secure racks and lockers for bicyclists.
 Perryville (2014) Complete street repairs and sidewalk connections to schools and transit.
 Invest in additional parking for businesses and MARC commuter rail.
 Install bus shelters at transit stops.
 Add bike racks and bike lanes.
 Expand Greenway trails and sidewalks.
 Develop trail connections and work with LSHG and MDOT on the Susquehanna River pedestrian/bike crossing.
-Port Deposit (2012) Implement streetscaping improvements to provide ADA curbs and sidewalks.
-Decrease the number of utility poles obstructing pathways.
-Identify MD 222 as a "Share the Road" and/or "Bicycles May Use Full Lane" designation.
-Create parking spaces for bikes and install bike racks.
-Install "Share the Road" and "Dangerous Curve" signs.
-Rising Sun (2014) Invest in streetscaping, parking, sidewalks, lighting, and trails.
-Complete a series of connecting pedestrian pathways and bike trails between parks and surrounding neighborhoods.
-Incorporate bike racks and provide a comfort station at the bike trail near the Volunteer Fire Department site.
-Expand sidewalks along Hopewell Road.
-Explore shared parking in the downtown area.
-Explore the feasibility of providing transit services to Cecil College and County employment areas.
+Port Deposit (2012) 1.
+Implement streetscaping improvements to provide ADA curbs and sidewalks.
+2. Decrease the number of utility poles obstructing pathways.
+3. Identify MD 222 as a "Share the Road" and/or "Bicycles May Use Full Lane" designation.
+4. Create parking spaces for bikes and install bike racks.
+5. Install "Share the Road" and "Dangerous Curve" signs.
+Rising Sun (2014) I. Invest in streetscaping, parking, sidewalks, lighting, and trails.
+2. Complete a series of connecting pedestrian pathways and bike trails between parks and surrounding neighborhoods.
+3. Incorporate bike racks and provide a comfort station at the bike trail near the Volunteer Fire Department site.